funkypandagame/BackgroundTransfer-ANE/README.md

 #Background Transfer - Adobe AIR Native Extension for iOS + Android

-This [AIR Native Extension](http://www.adobe.com/devnet/air/native-extensions-for-air.html) provides AS3 API to use [iOS Background Transfer Service](http://www.appcoda.com/background-transfer-service-ios7/) or [Android DownloadManager](http://developer.android.com/reference/android/app/DownloadManager.html)for downloading files in Adobe AIR application.
+This [AIR Native Extension](http://www.adobe.com/devnet/air/native-extensions-for-air.html) provides AS3 API to use [iOS Background Transfer Service](http://www.appcoda.com/background-transfer-service-ios7/) and an Android download manager for downloading files in Adobe AIR application.

 Starting from iOS7, with Background Transfer Service: